ATNIO/white_paper/english/white_paper.md

 An amount of ATN tokens needs to be frozen in order to deploy a block producer.
 This is a protection mechanism in order to make potential network attacks and bad block producer behavior expensive.

-ATN token will also be used to elect for block producers.
+ATN token will also be used to elect block producers.

 The purpose of ATN is to become a DAO where ATN tokens will be used for the governance system.

-We will support ERC-20 and ERC-223 standards of the EVM-compatible smart contract ethereum platform which will allow service provider to deploy they own mean of exchange in ATN ecosystem.
+We will support ERC-20 and ERC-223 standards of the EVM-compatible smart contract ethereum platform which will allow service providers to deploy their own means of exchange in ATN ecosystem.

 More details can be found in the economic part of this paper.